GDSC-RCCIIT/General-Purpose-Scripts/.github/ISSUE_TEMPLATE/Bug_Report.md

----
-name: Bug report
-about: Create a report to help us improve our scripts
+## Create a report to help us improve our scripts
----

 ### Mention the script affected by the bug
 Name of the affected script